talos-rit/project_documentation/backlogs/idea_soup.md

 	- Marques Brownlee-like camera rotation shots
 		- he has a cool demo

-- A passive videographer

-- Active noise cancellation
+- save positions from manual interface

+- digital twins of actual environments and use robot as scanning device

+- interview professors for what they would want in their class room.

+## UI Interface
+- Visualizer to see what the tracking algo sees
 - 2D visualizers on the manual interface that displays the positions of the arms

-- error detection from the camera feed

 - mockup fake people and fake arm to control

-    - digital twins of actual environments and use robot as scanning device
+## Implementation

+### Operator
+- Coded control to prevent elbow from over-extending.

+### Director
+- Add options for framing locations (center, left, top, topleft, etc.)

+## Usability
+- Low cost assembling, for flexibility of users?
 - Control Talos from across the room (control over the network)

-- Coded control to prevent elbow from over-extending.